ZenoxisIV/ext2-Filesystem-Reader/README.md

 ### Running the Program
 3. Execute the following command in the terminal:
     ```bash
-    sudo ./ext2op <path to a VALID ext2 filesystem> <optional path arg>
+    sudo ./ext2op path/to/ext2/filesystem path/to/extract
     ```
-    Replace `<path to a VALID ext2 filesystem>` with the path to the desired ext2 filesystem.
-You can also provide an optional path argument for extraction operations.
+    Replace `path/to/ext2/filesystem` with the path to the desired ext2 filesystem.
+You can also provide an **optional** path argument for extraction operations.

 ## Cleaning Outdated Makes